dckiller51/bodymiscale/README.md

 EN :

 The purpose of this component is to have additional information when weighing yourself with a Miscale Xiaomi connected scale.
 Currently the weight is sent to Hassio with an ESPHOME.
-The calculator is the bodmiscale.py file.
-The database is in the user.yaml file we find name, weight, height, age, gender and impedance (only for miscale2).
-The name of the sensor should be sensor.bodymiscale.username
+The calculator is the body_metrics.py file.
+The database is in the bodymiscale.yaml file we find name, weight, height, age, gender and impedance (only for miscale2).
+The name of the component should be bodymiscale.username

 FR :

 Le but de ce composant est d'avoir des informations supplémentaires lorsque l'on se pese avec une balance connectée Miscale Xiaomi.
 Actuellement le poids est envoyé sur Hassio avec un ESPHOME.
-Le calculateur est le fichier bodmiscale.py.
-La base de données est dans le fichier user.yaml on y retrouve name, le poids, la taille, l'age, le genre et l'impedance (uniquement pour la miscale2).
-Le nom du sensor devra être sensor.bodymiscale.username
+Le calculateur est le fichier body_metrics.py.
+La base de données est dans le fichier bodymiscale.yaml on y retrouve name, le poids, la taille, l'age, le genre et l'impedance (uniquement pour la miscale2).
+Le nom du composant devra être bodymiscale.username

 The generated data is :